Cancer patients worry about effectiveness of Covid-19 vaccines

-Category: World Hits: 8Cancer patients have had to self-isolate over the past year as they are among the most vulnerable to Covid-19 due to their compromised immune systems.
+Category: World Hits: 9Cancer patients have had to self-isolate over the past year as they are among the most vulnerable to Covid-19 due to their compromised immune systems.
 The new Covid-19 vaccines have not been tested on immuno-suppressed patients, leaving doctors unsure as to whether they will protect them.
 FRANCE 24's Marie Schuster and Chris Moore report from the Sainte-Catherine Institute of Oncology in Lyon.

 Read more https://www.france24.com/en/video/20210204-cancer-patients-left-behind-in-covid-19-vaccine-scramble